Wood Rolling Pins Are Best

 With the right balance of size, weight, and function, wood rolling pins from Wells Wood Turning are built to last.
-With straight-forward care and maintenance, a wooden rolling pin can last a generation, being passed along as a family or business heirloom.
+With straight-forward care and maintenance, a wooden rolling pin can last a generation.
+You can pass it along as a family or business heirloom.

-It is true that marble pins can be chilled for successfully rolling specific types of pastry, whereas wood cannot.
+It is true that marble pins can be chilled for successfully rolling specific types of pastry, but wood pins can also be chilled within a few degrees of stone or metal alternatives, preserving the cool temperature of the dough.
 But pins made of alternative materials like steel or silicone can be too heavy and smash your dough, creating cracks and sticky pastry.
 A metal pin can lift whole swaths of dough onto the surface of the barrel.
 Also, metal pins tend to have a smoother, non-textured finish, making it harder to dust your pin with flour to prevent sticking.
+Smooth is often the enemy when working the dough.

 All considered, Maine-made wooden rolling pins are the way to go!
 We’d be pleased to quote a custom pin for you — just let us know style, dimensions, hardwood specification, finish, and some details on your anticipated roll-out.